formancehq/stack/sdks/python/docs/apis/tags/AccountsApi.md

 # satisfies your auth use case.

 # Configure OAuth2 access token for authorization: Authorization
-configuration = Formance.Configuration(
+configuration = FormanceHQ.Configuration(
     host = "http://localhost",
     access_token = 'YOUR_ACCESS_TOKEN'
 )
 # Enter a context with an instance of the API client
-with Formance.ApiClient(configuration) as api_client:
+with FormanceHQ.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = accounts_api.AccountsApi(api_client)